exoplatform/exo-documentation/docs/OnlyOffice.rst

 |image0|

-.. note:: The supported documents types are: docx, pptx and xlsx.
+.. note:: OnlyOffice is 100% compatible with the following Microsoft Office document formats : docx, pptx and xlsx.

 eXo OnlyOffice connector add-on is available only with the **commercial editions of eXo Platform**.
 In addition, it requires the purchase of a dedicated